 Art + Architecture Site Specific Artist Grant

-A new grant is available to support artists to produce new, site specific work as part of the Telluride Art + Architecture Weekend.
+This grant is available to support artists to produce new, site-specific work as part of the Telluride Art + Architecture Weekend.

 We recommend you write your application narrative in a word doc and then cut and paste into the online form.
 Check your links to worksamples and resumes to be sure that they work.
 The jury will judge your artistic excellence primarily on your worksamples, so be sure they are of the highest quality.

 No question is too stupid, so call us, email us, or stop by to get what you need to make a strong proposal.
 970-728-3930 or email email@example.com or come see us between 12-6pm at 135 W Pacific Avenue.

 Applications must be made in the name of an individual artist or a team of artists.
 Organizations are not eligible.
 An "artist" is broadly defined, and includes design, performing, literary, music, film, media and fine artists of all kinds.
 If the request is for a collaborative project, one artist must act as the lead applicant and take responsibility for fulfillment of the grant requirements.

 For collaborative projects, please include work samples and relevant information on all artists involved in the project.